dubs10/jslearningmap/README.md

 - move sponsor logos from "uploads" directory to content/sponsors directory
 - add in alt tag for people images
 - tidy and reformat the CSS
+- rename go.js something like map-config.js to better reflect its purpose